tu-os-course/TI2726C-Assignments-2016/src/session_1/assignment.md

 2. When the user enters a single ! followed by an integer N, the Nth command in the history is executed.

 Continuing our example from above, if the user enters !!, the ps command will be performed; if the user enters !3, the command cal will be executed.
 Any command executed in this fashion should be echoed on the user’s screen.
 The command should also be placed in the history buffer as the next command.
 The program should also manage basic error handling.
-If there are no commands in the history, entering !! should result in a message ``No commands in history.''
+If there are no commands in the history, entering !! should result in a message *No commands in history*.
-If there is no command corresponding to the number entered with the single !, the program should output ``No such command in history.''
+If there is no command corresponding to the number entered with the single !, the program should output *No such command in history*.